 Has this debate about Computer Science vs Information Technology constantly plagued you for far too long?
-As if everyone around you is having an easier time pushing their prospects off the fence while you can’t?
-Do you want to know why?
+As if everyone around you is having an easier time pushing their prospects while you can’t?

-Regardless of whether you are looking for useful information for your studies or merely want to understand the scope of IT vs the scopes of Computer Science, this is the post you can certainly make a start with!
+Regardless of whether you are looking for useful information for your studies or merely want to understand the scope of IT vs the scopes of Computer Science or difference between IT and Computer Science, this is the post you can certainly make a start with!
 Let us help you a tad bit while you figure out a coherent roadmap to your accelerated career success.

 Factually, both have good scope and students from both branches are very much employable in the IT & software industries.